FerreiraEnzoA/Porfolio/Proj3/README.md

 Primarily, I used the pandas library to manipulate structured data and, secondarily, openpyxl library to read/write Excel 2010 .xlsx files.

-You can get the [source code](https://github.com/FerreiraEnzoA/Portfolio/tree/main/Proj3).

 ![](../images/proj3_diagram.png)

-An issue to be solved is when mismatch in `Qty` between the customer and inventory worksheets, since this software itself doesn’t output this error.
+You can get the [source code](https://github.com/FerreiraEnzoA/Portfolio/tree/main/Proj2) and solve any [issues](https://github.com/FerreiraEnzoA/Portfolio/issues).